MrTroble/RTR-Compact/light_and_color.md

 ***Radiance*** is what is to measured by sensors such as cameras.
 The value of L along the given ray is equivalent to the shaded surface color at the given surface point.
 Therefore a ***radiance distribution*** function can be defined as $L_i(x, d)$ where **x** is the 3D position and **d** is the direction (Which is 2D for some reason?
 TODO: Look into this.). ***Radiance*** is not effected by distance, environmental effects (I think this is intuitive?
 In case check the equation).

 ### Spectral power distributions (SPDs)

+SPDs are used to visualize the lights's energy of mixed wavelength and break it down into the according wavelengths.
+Every radiometric quantity can be broken down into different wavelengths and can hence be visualized by a SPD.
+However in rendering practice SPDs are not used because of performance and practicality.
+See section for Colorimetry.

+Further reading SPDs [https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/spectral-power-distribution](https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/spectral-power-distribution) and [http://hyperphysics.phy-astr.gsu.edu/hbase/vision/spd.html](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/spd.html)

 [Back](./)